exaroton/exaroton-bungeecord/README.md

 ### Start/Stop commands
 Start a server and automatically add it to the network when it goes online with `/exaroton start <server>`.
-To stop a server and remove it use `/exaroton stop`.
+To stop a server and remove it, use `/exaroton stop`.
 Restarting a server is possible with `/exaroton restart`.

 To start watching a server, or to add a server that is already online use `/exaroton add`.
-To remove a server from the proxy and stop watching it use `/exaroton remove`.
+To remove a server from the proxy and stop watching it, use `/exaroton remove`.

 The commands require the permission nodes `exaroton.<subcommand>` e.g.
 `exaroton.stop`.